Overview

 Field Experience

-Field experiences allow you to work with students in a variety of rural, suburban, and urban school settings.
-You’ll complete at least one field experience in a cross-cultural setting, either a large urban center or a regional tribal school and will complete experiences in a variety of grade levels representing the scope of your licensure.
+As a UMN Morris elementary education student, you’ll be able to participate in a field experience for each education course, which will allow for personal growth in understanding key components of the elementary education program.
+During a field experience, you will work with students in a variety of rural, suburban, and urban school settings, completing at least one field experience in a cross-cultural setting, either a large urban center or a regional tribal school.
+You will also complete field experiences in a variety of grade levels that represent the scope of your licensure.

-We work with school personnel to plan, implement, and assess your experience.
-We work closely with school personnel to provide you with a meaningful, appropriate experience that will allow you to put into practice the knowledge and theory studied in your coursework.
+The UMN Morris Division of Education will work closely with school personnel to ensure that you have a meaningful, appropriate experience that will allow you to put into practice the knowledge and theory studied in your coursework.
+They work together to plan, implement, and assess your experience based on the Minnesota Standards of Effective Practice (SEP)

 Admissions Appeal Process